Sixdd6/Industrial-Drill-Rig-Alloy-Edition/README.md

 # Industrial-Drill-Rig - Cupros' Alloys
 >
-> This is the Cupros' Alloys branch for IDR, this version includes support for Cupros' Alloys.
+> This is the branch of IDR for Cupros' Alloys.
 >